-What to see in Kontum, amazing land of Central Highlands?
+What to see in Kontum, the amazing land of the Central Highlands?

 Kontum Province is a landlocked province in the Central Highlands near the borders of Laos and Cambodia.
-It’s a popular destination for travellers wishing to get off the beaten track and want to discover another face of Vietnam, where resound the famous gongs, songs and traditional dances of ethnic minorities that populate this hilly region.
-A province marked by the imprint of history, full of beautiful surprises and captivating encounters.
+It’s a popular destination for travellers wishing to get off the beaten track and want to discover another face of Vietnam, where reside the famous gongs, songs and traditional dances of ethnic minorities that populate this hilly region.
+A province marked by the imprint of history, this is a place full of beautiful surprises and captivating encounters.

 During the Vietnam War

 During the Vietnam War, the Central Highlands were the scene of fierce fighting between US forces and those of the Vietnamese People's Army.
 Kontum Province repeatedly experienced fierce battles like Dak To which took place from November 3rd to 22th, 1967.
 This battle was one of the fiercest and bloodiest of the conflict.
 1,000 to 1,664 soldiers of the Vietnamese People's Army and Việt Cộng were killed in the battle and 2,000 more were wounded.
 The American losses amounted to 361 killed, 15 missing and 1,441 wounded.

 Another great confrontation was the "Kontum war" which took place between May and June 1972 during the Passover offensive which the Vietnamese People's Army conquered Kontum city, the eponymous capital of the province.

 In the neighbouring Gia Lai province, the Battle of Ia Drang Valley was one of the first major clashes between the US Army and the Vietnamese People's Army during the Vietnam War.
 A terrible confrontation that caused heavy losses on both sides.